Registered on December 9, 2014 | 38 posts | 31 comments

 Fortunately the research did not take too long.
 The @wordpress/scripts package from the awesome Gutenberg community already comes with a proven and tested webpack configuration specific to WordPress development, which made it a perfect candidate to try out.

-After some trial-and-error the build process worked pretty well and that’s why all our Starter Themes (Full Site Editing, Bootstrap and Material Design) have been updated to include this “webpack only” workflow from WordPress.
-From now on Gulp (including its several internal dependencies that are outdated) is not needed anymore.
+After some trial-and-error, the new build workflow worked pretty well and that’s why we decided to roll it out to all our Starter Themes (Full Site Editing, Bootstrap and Material Design) and include this new setup exclusively, meaning that Gulp (including its internal dependencies) is not needed anymore.

-👆 Breaking change: The build directories have been moved from /assets/css and /assets/js to /build which aligns with the @wordpress configuration.
+👆 Breaking change: Theme build directories have been moved from /assets/css and /assets/js to /build which aligns with the @wordpress configuration.
 If you want to include the new workflow in an existing theme, please have a look at the source code in the Github repositories of the Starter Theme and adjust the paths of the JS/CSS assets in functions.php accordingly.
+On the other hand, if you want to keep the old workflow, feel free to keep it as long as it works on your side.

 Today our favorite CMS celebrates its 20th anniversary 🎉.
 A special website dedicated to this event has been established by the WordPress team: